< Previous standard ^ Up a level ^ Next standard >

 The project started in 2022.

-Detecting ‘threats’ (which I think means impending or in-progress attacks) is seen as an important area for the standard, implying that security controls cannot respond to undetected attacks ... which may be true for active responses but not passive, general purpose controls.
+Detecting ‘threats’ (which generally refers to impending or in-progress attacks) is seen as a focal point for the standard, hinting that security controls cannot respond to undetected attacks ... which may be generally true for active responses but not for passive, general purpose controls.

-As usual with ‘cybersecurity’, the proposal focused on active, deliberate, malicious, focused attacks on AI systems by motivated and capable adversaries, disregarding the possibility of accidental and natural threats and threats from within i.e. insider threats.
+As usual with ‘cybersecurity’, the proposal and drafts focused on active, deliberate, malicious, focused attacks on AI systems by motivated and capable adversaries, disregarding the possibility of natural and accidental threats such as design flaws and bugs, and threats from within i.e. insider threats.

-The standard addresses ‘threats’ (risks) to AI that are of concern to the AI system owner, rather than threats involving AI that are of concern to its users or to third parties e.g. hackers and spammers misusing ChatGPT to learn new techniques.
-Publicly-accessible systems based on GPT3 etc. put a rather different spin on this area.
+The standard addresses ‘threats’ (attacks) to AI that are of concern to the AI system owner, rather than threats involving AI that are of concern to its users or to third parties e.g. hackers and spammers misusing AI systems to learn new malevolent techniques.
+The rapid proliferation (explosion?) of publicly-accessible AI systems during 2023 put a rather different spin on this area.

-Even within the stated scope, I see no mention of ‘robot wars’ where AI systems are used to attack other AI systems.
-Scary stuff, if decades of science fiction are anything to go by.
+The scope excludes ‘robot wars’ where AI systems are used to attack other AI systems.
+Scary stuff, if decades of science fiction and cinema blockbusters are anything to go by.

-The value of AI/ML systems in identifying, evaluating and responding to information risks and security incidents is evidently out of scope of this standard: the whole thing is quite pessimistic, focusing on the negatives.
+The potentially significant value of AI systems in identifying, evaluating and responding to information risks and security incidents is also out of scope of this standard: the whole thing is quite pessimistic, focusing on the negatives.

-However, the hectic pace of progress in the AI/ML field is a factor: this standard will provide a starting point, a foundation for further AI/ML security standards and updates as the field matures.
+However, the hectic pace of progress in the AI field is a factor: this standard will provide a starting point, a foundation for further AI security standards and updates as the field matures.

 < Previous standard ^ Up a level ^ Next standard >